VasilStoyanov/Smartphone-picker/README.md

 The application provides the following functionality:
 * Easy to use navigation between pages.
 * Lists different items with details.
-* Shows ratings for each item.
+* Quick search for finding a phone.
+* Poll-like information gatherer.
-* Validates ...
+* Back-end services